 For more details see Regions and Availability Domains.

-- Realms are a logical collection of regions.
+- A realm is a logical collection of regions.
 Realms are isolated from each other and do not share any data.
 Your tenancy exists in a single realm and has access to the regions that belong to that realm.
 Oracle Cloud Infrastructure currently offers a realm for commercial regions and two realms for government cloud regions: FedRAMP authorized and IL5 authorized.

 - The simple and intuitive web-based user interface you can use to access and manage Oracle Cloud Infrastructure.

 - When you sign up for Oracle Cloud Infrastructure, Oracle creates a tenancy for your company, which is a secure and isolated partition within Oracle Cloud Infrastructure where you can create, organize, and administer your cloud resources.

 - Compartments allow you to organize and control access to your cloud resources.
 A compartment is a collection of related resources (such as instances, virtual cloud networks, block volumes) that can be accessed only by certain groups that have been given permission by an administrator.
 A compartment should be thought of as a logical group and not a physical container.
 When you begin working with resources in the Console, the compartment acts as a filter for what you are viewing.

 - When you sign up for Oracle Cloud Infrastructure, Oracle creates your tenancy, which is the root compartment that holds all your cloud resources.
 You then create additional compartments within the tenancy (root compartment) and corresponding policies to control access to the resources in each compartment.
 When you create a cloud resource such as an instance, block volume, or cloud network, you must specify to which compartment you want the resource to belong.